RaviPrajapati128/RaviPrajapati128/README.md

 ---

-* **🔭 I’m currently working on** ...
-A communication assistance project designed to help individuals with speech impairments communicate more effectively.
 * **🌱 I’m currently learning** ...
 Advanced Machine Learning and SQL mastery to further refine my data-driven solutions.
 * **👯 I’m looking to collaborate on** ...
 Open-source Data Science projects, particularly those involving Streamlit or predictive modeling.
 * **💬 Ask me about** ...
 Python programming , building interactive web apps with Streamlit , or how I achieved high accuracy in models like my Heart Attack Risk Predictor (96.89%) and Crop Recommendation System (97.04%).